- 1 Introduction

 2.2 Or you can manage the project teams from the menu by clicking Project->Team.

-Choose users involved in the project and set up the roles for them when manage your team.
+Choose users involved in the project and set up the roles for them when managing your team.
 Weekdays and available hours must be set up carefully.
-Generally speaking, an user cannot work 8 hours a day continuously or 7 days a week in a roll.
+Generally speaking, a user cannot work 8 hours a day continuously or 7 days a week in a roll.

-2.3 After all is set up, ZenTao will automatically calculate the total man-hour in the project.
+2.3 After it is set up, ZenTao will automatically calculate the total man-hour in the project.

 3.1 After setting up the teams, the next is to create tasks.
 Click Project->Task->Create.